 With a cross-purchase plan, the company is not a party to the agreement.

-We identified life insurance as an optimum vehicle for funding any buy-sell plan.
-Using life insurance to fund a cross-purchase plan, each business owner purchases a policy on the life of each of the other owners in an amount equaling their share of the purchase price of the insured owner’s interest.
+We identified cross-purchase life insurance as an optimum vehicle for funding any buy-sell plan.
+To do this, each business owner purchases a policy on the life of each of the other owners in an amount equaling their share of the purchase price of the insured owner’s interest.

 When a deceased owner’s interest is purchased, the surviving owners generally receive a “step up” in the cost basis of their business interest while the former owner’s estate receives instant liquidity at a fair market value for their business interest.